anna-nasier/tello-drone-path-follower/README.md

 ## Possible project expansion and improvement

 ### Vision
-* add a nearest neighbour port sorting
+* add a nearest neighbour point sorting
 * add a starting point recognition - possibly a mark on the paper, like a dot or a cross
 * trajectory orientation recognition - currently the trajectory will be read depending on the way you hold the paper to the camera